drashland/drash/tests/README.md

 # Drash Tests

+This document outlines:

+- descriptions of the test directories;
+- intent behind the tests; and
-This document outlines how to run the tests.
+- how to run the tests.

 ## Integration